 Scammers take a stab at preying on public health fears with COVID-19 schemes.

-Click or swipe for 4 signs of potential COVID-19 vaccine fraud and how to avoid getting duped.
+Click or swipe for 5 COVID-19 vaccine survey scams and how to avoid becoming a victim.

 Click here to sign up for our free financial education email course.

 One vaccine survey scam shows up in your email or as a text message, purporting to be from Pfizer, one of the pharmaceutical companies producing an approved COVID-19 vaccine.
 “In some versions, the message claims that you will receive money for completing a quick survey.
 Other versions offer a "free" product,” says the BBB.

 Don’t click on that link, warns the BBB.
 The link could take you to a survey, followed by a prompt to sign up for a bogus “free trial offer” with your credit card information.
 Then the scammer makes fraudulent charges on the card.

 “Just because scammers are currently impersonating Pfizer, doesn't mean the other COVID-19 vaccine producers are off the hook,” warns the BBB.
 There may also be survey scam variations claiming to be from Johnson & Johnson or Moderna, too.

 Another vaccine survey scam offers a “free prize” for completing a quick survey on your COVID-19 vaccination experience.
 All you have to do is fill out the survey and then choose from various prizes such as an Apple iPad Pro or another expensive product.
 The thing is, you must first pay “shipping charges” with a credit card to receive the prize.

 “Victims provide their credit card information and are charged for shipping and handling fees, but never receive the promised prize,” says the DOJ.
 “Victims also are exposing their personally identifiable information (PII) to scammers, thereby increasing the probability of identity theft.”

 Find out: The Top 5 Scams Targeting Seniors